randomcamel/randomcamel/README.md

 I believe everyone has a right to be who they are, but not the right to hurt everyone else.
 This turns out to be "political" in some contexts, but I didn't make it so, and I'm not going to back off the basic human right to exist and grow.
 I hope that's okay.

-I try to keep my profile down to "Medium," but you can find me on [LinkedIn](https://www.linkedin.com/in/arbitrary/).
+I try to keep my profile here to a restrained size, but you can find more about me on [LinkedIn](https://www.linkedin.com/in/arbitrary/).

 <!--
 **randomcamel/randomcamel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.